 Connect Button: Highlight a wireless network and click the Connect button.
 If the network is secure, a pop-up window will appear.
-Enter the security information to connect (refer to the Wireless Security section for more information).
+Enter the security information to connect (refer to the Wireless drop-down menu and click Activate to connect.

+Security section for more information).

-Active Button: Select a wireless network profile from the drop-down menu and click Active to connect.
+Activate Button: Select a wireless network profile from the

 Allow up to 30 seconds to connect.